-Reclassification-Certain amounts in the 2004 and 2005 financial statements have been reclassified to conform to the 2006 presentation.
+Reclassification-Certain amounts in the 2005 consolidated financial statements have been reclassified to conform to the 2006 and 2007 presentation.

-Estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-For example, estimates of uncollected revenues and unpaid expenses from royalties and Net Profits Interests in properties operated by non-affiliated entities are particularly subjective due to inability to gain accurate and timely information.
+Estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+For example, estimates of uncollected revenues and unpaid expenses from royalties and net profits interests in properties operated by non-affiliated entities are particularly subjective due to inability to gain accurate and timely information.
 Therefore, actual results could differ from those estimates.
 See "Item 1.
 Business-Customers and Pricing" and "Item 2.
 "Properties-Royalty Properties" for additional discussion.

 The discounted present value of our proved oil and gas reserves is a major component of the ceiling calculation and requires many subjective judgments.
 Estimates of reserves are forecasts based on engineering and geological analyses.
 Different reserve engineers may reach different conclusions as to estimated quantities of natural gas reserves based on the same information.
-Our reserve estimates are prepared by independent consultants.
 The passage of time provides more qualitative information regarding reserve estimates, and revisions are made to prior estimates based on updated information.
 However, there can be no assurance that more significant revisions will not be necessary in the future.
 Significant downward revisions could result in an impairment representing a non-cash charge to earnings.
 In addition to the impact on calculation of the ceiling test, estimates of proved reserves are also a major component of the calculation of depletion.
 See the discussion under Property and Equipment.

 General Partner-Our general partner is Dorchester Minerals Management LP, referred to in these Notes as "our general partner."
 Our general partner owns all of the partnership interests in Dorchester Minerals Operating LP, the operating partnership.
-See Note 3-Related Party Transactions.
-The general partner is allocated 1% and 4% of our Net Profits Interests and Royalty Properties revenues, respectively.
+See Note 3 -Related Party Transactions.
+The general partner is allocated 1% and 4% of our Net Profits Interests revenues and Royalty Properties revenues, respectively.
 Our executive officers all own an interest in our general partner and receive no compensation for services as officers of our Partnership.

 Cash and Cash Equivalents-Our principal banking is with major financial institutions.
 Cash balances in these accounts may, at times, exceed federally insured limits.
 We have not experienced any losses in such cash accounts and do not believe we are exposed to any significant risk on cash and cash equivalents.
 Short term investments with a maturity of three months or less are considered to be cash equivalents and are carried at cost, which approximates fair value.
+Other income includes interest earned on short term investments of \$578,000, \$696,000, and \$349,000 in 2007, 2006, and 2005, respectively.

-NOTES TO FINANCIAL STATEMENTS-(Continued) December 31, 2006, 2005 and 2004
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) December 31, 2007, 2006 and 2005

 Concentration of Credit Risks-Our Partnership, as a royalty owner, has no control over the volumes or method of sale of oil and natural gas produced and sold from the Royalty Properties.
-It is believed that the loss of any single customer would not have a material adverse effect on the results of our operations.
+It is believed that the loss of any single customer would not have a material adverse effect on the consolidated results of our operations.